Physical Therapist Assistant (215)

 - High School diploma from an accredited secondary school program, or successful completion of the GED/HSE.
 Exam.
 High school seniors may apply.

-- 2.80 GPA minimum from high school or college of most recent attendance if 12+ credits were completed there.
+- 2.80 GPA or better from high school or college of most recent attendance if 12+ college level credits were completed there.

-- High School Biology or college level biology comparable to BIOL 101 High school Algebra or Algebra I comparable to MATH 090/MATH 091.
+- High School Biology or college level biology comparable to BIOL 101: Biology 1.

 - Courses not taken in high school must be taken at BC3 or at another college.

-- Applicants must have a grade of “C” or better in all courses required in the Physical Therapist Assistant curriculum.
+- Applicants must have a grade of “C” or better in all courses required in the Physical Therapist Assistant curriculum for acceptance and continuation.
 A passing grade is required in the Clinical Education courses.

-- Volunteer or work experience: All applicants are strongly encouraged to demonstrate a minimum of 20 total hours of volunteer or work experience in two different PT settings (hospital, clinic, nursing home, etc.) and preferably more hours, prior to application.
+- Volunteer or work experience: All applicants are required to demonstrate a minimum of 20 total hours of volunteer or work experience in preferably two different PT settings (hospital, clinic, nursing home, etc.) as part of the application process.

-- As part of the Physical Therapist Assistant Program admissions packet, applicants will be required to submit two letters of recommendation, one of which must come from a licensed Physical Therapist or Physical Therapist Assistant.
+- Applicants will be required to submit two letters of recommendation, one of which must come from a licensed Physical Therapist or Physical Therapist Assistant and the other a Teacher or Employer

 Applicants must have a Cumulative College GPA of 2.8 or better in order to be accepted into the Physical Therapist Assistant program.
-Grades of “C” or better in all Physical Therapist Assistant courses are required.
+Grades of “C” or better in all Physical Therapist Assistant courses are required for acceptance and continuation in the program.

 The Physical Therapist Assistant Program Director will meet with all accepted students for an orientation session.
-Specific information will be given at that session.
-Among other orientation information, Physical Therapist Assistant Students will be advised that they will be required to:
+Among other information, Physical Therapist Assistant Students will be advised that they will be required to:

 - Be certified in the American Heart Association: Basic Life Support for Health Care Providers.